scnetter/100-days-of-code/log.md

 [//]: # ()
 [//]: # (**Link to work:** [Calculator App]&#40;http://www.example.com&#41;)
+### Day 6: Aug, 15 2023

+**Today's Progress**: Finished PNPT AD Lab setup.
+Did a few Python modules on ZTM and started Odin Box model exercises.

+**Thoughts**: Dedicating most of my time to PNPT work for the next few weeks but, I will continue to spend time daily on coding.
+I'll be splitting coding time between ZTM and Odin.

+Today was roughly 3-4 hours on PNPT and about 1-2 hours on coding specifically.

+### Day 6 - Not Counted: Aug, 14 2023

+**Today's Progress**: Missed Day

+**Thoughts**: Took a rest day.
+I'll only count days that I actually progress and, as per project Odin guidelines, never two days in a row.

 ### Day 5: Aug, 13 2023

 **Today's Progress**: Finished HTML/CSS section in Odin Project.
 Started Box Model section.
 Worked on PNPT AD lab setup.